vlt-ro/valentina-site/themes/hugo-profile/README.md

 # Deployment

 Run `hugo`.
 It will generate a folder called public.
 You can use the files inside public folder for deployment.
-You should delete the public folder for each time when you are using `hugo` commend.
+You should delete the public folder for each time when you are using `hugo` command.

 # Issues